SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-06-19-Defining-the-problem.md

 author: Subhaditya Mukherjee
 tags: start defining post introduction
 ---
+An introduction to what I want to do and why.

 ## Why do I need to make a library from scratch when there are so many out there?
 Simply put, I want to learn.
 And what better way to learn then by making something from scratch?